stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 ### How Do I Set It Up?

-Github pages has good documentation on this, basically you will need to create a `CNAME` entry at your DNS provider to point to your `www.example.com` to `<user>.github.io`.
-This is the DNS equivalent of an HTTP redirect, it is telling browsers requesting `www.example.com` to use `<user>.github.io` instead.
+Github pages has [good documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) on this, basically to point any subdomain, ie: www.example.com to your Github Pages you will need to create a `CNAME` entry at your DNS provider.
+The `CNAME` is an entry in the DNS record that points your `www.example.com` to `<user>.github.io`.
+It is the DNS equivalent of an HTTP redirect, it is telling browsers requesting `www.example.com` to use `<user>.github.io` instead.

+#### Apex Domain Setup

-The only hard thing is a `CNAME` doesn't work for _apex_ domains, that is `example.com` without the `www`.
-These need a more low level approach,  instead of setting up `CNAME` to point to another domain you need to use an `A` record pointing to the Github server IP addresses:
+Apex domains are what you purchase when you "buy a domain".
+You choose a TLD (Top Level Domain) such as `.com` or `.eu`, and then a unique apex domain in it, such as `example.com`.
+While you may run your website on `www.example.com` and `api.example.com`, it is import to also setup the apex.
+The only difference is a `CNAME` doesn't work for _apex_ domains,  These need a more low level approach; instead of setting up `CNAME` to point to another domain you need to use an `A` record set to the Github server IP addresses:

-No big deal, at your DNS provider, add an `A` record for
+No big deal, at your DNS provider, add an `A` record of:
 ```
 185.199.108.153
 185.199.109.153
 185.199.110.153
 185.199.111.153
 ```
-and an `AAAA` (support IPv6) for
+and an `AAAA` record (support IPv6) of:
 ````
 2606:50c0:8000::153
 2606:50c0:8001::153